kjivan/crypto-and-signatures/signatures.md

 </br>

 1. Find jdk and inspect cacerts/truststore
-2. Use keytool to add cert approriate CA Cert ideally
+2. Use keytool to add CA Cert

 </br>
 </br>